tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 ## Markdown syntax

-You write wiki pages in Markdown syntax.
-There's a special flavor of Markdown syntax for GitHub wikis.
+With GitHub, you write wiki pages in Markdown syntax.
+There's a special flavor of Markdown syntax for GitHub wikis called "Github-flavored Markdown," or GFM.
 The [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) allows you to create tables, add classes to code blocks (for proper syntax highlighting), and more.

 ## The wiki repository